Yale-BIM/f21-assignments/assignment-3/README.md

 ### Questions / Tasks

-You will now share the calibration parameters for Shutter's virtual camera in ROS.
+- **III-1.** Explain in your report what is the difference between calling the `lookup_transform` function from the tf2 API with the time of the target's pose, rospy.Time(0), or rospy.Time.now() as third argument?

+    > Note: How you call the lookup_transform function can have an effect on the rate of operation of your virtual_camera.py node and how often it can publish images.
+    You can use the [rostopic hz](http://wiki.ros.org/rostopic) tool to check how fast messages are published by the node.

+- **III-2.** Edit your virtual_camera.py script to enable your node to also publish calibration parameters.
 Sharing the parameters will help other programs reason geometrically about the images that your virtual camera generates.

-- **III-1.** Edit your virtual_camera.py script to enable your node to also publish calibration parameters.
-The parameters should be published as a [CameraInfo](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html) message through the `/virtual_camera/camera_info` topic, as indicated in the steps below.
+Note that the parameters should be published as a [CameraInfo](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html) message through the `/virtual_camera/camera_info` topic, as indicated in the steps below.

     **a.** Import the [CameraInfo](http://docs.ros.org/api/sensor_msgs/html/msg/CameraInfo.html) message
     into your virtual_camera.py script.